matcha-ai/matcha/docs/tensor/autograd.md

 Usually we want to differentiate much larger tensors, such as matrices of neural network parameters.
 The ability to have the gradients computed automatically is priceless in machine learning.
-Supposed we have computed the gradients of some loss function w.r.t. neural network parameters.
+Suppose we have computed the gradients of some loss function w.r.t. neural network parameters.
 We can then perform a single [SGD](nn/optimizers/sgd) step simply like this: